Southern Illinois University School of Medicine: Notability

 SIU was once the only medical school in Illinois with its main campus outside of Chicago or its suburbs until the Carle Illinois College of Medicine was formed in 2018 (although the University of Illinois at Chicago does maintain satellites in Peoria and Rockford).
 SIU was early to incorporate problem-based learning (PBL) into their curricula (see below) and "standardized patients" for medical student testing purposes.
-Being able to interact with standardized patients now comprises the majority of one of the four major exams that all US allopathic medical students must pass (the USMLE Step 2 Clinical Skills).
 SIU students begin care of patients in a clinical setting within the first two weeks of classes.
 By the end of their first trimester, they are tested on their ability to obtain medical histories from, examine, and diagnose the diseases simulated by standardized patients.
-Such education measures and SIU's large primary care faculty led U.S. News & World Report to rank SIU in the top 10 medical schools in the country for primary care in the early 1990s.
-However, for the 2021 U.S. News & World Report rankings, SIU was Unranked in both Primary Care and Research.
+Such education measures and SIU's large primary care faculty led U.S. News & World Report to rank SIU in the top 10 medical schools in the country for primary care.
 SIU students also receive in depth training in medicolegal issues thanks to the medical school's close relationship with the Southern Illinois University School of Law and the retention of attorneys on its Springfield faculty in the Department of Medical Humanities.

 In 2013, SIU School of Medicine was the only medical school in the world to receive three international ASPIRE awards for medical education from the International Association for Medical Education in Europe (AMEE).

 In 2015, the School of Medicine received its second consecutive LCME accreditation with no findings of concern – a rare achievement among medical schools.

 In 2016, Dr. Jerry Kruse began serving as the dean and provost, only the fourth dean in the medical school's 45-year history.